BramLaurens/PeltierController/README.md

 8. Your module should now heat or cool!
 9. Click reset to turn module off (set PWM duty cycle to 0)

+Note: it takes 10 minutes for the module to stabilize temperature once given a PWM duty cycle

 No additional programs required.